Polycystic kidney disease

 Polycystic kidney disease is a kidney disorder passed down through families.
 In this disease, many cysts form in the kidneys, causing them to become enlarged.

 Cysts - kidneys; Kidney - polycystic; Autosomal dominant polycystic kidney disease; ADPKD

 People with PKD have many clusters of cysts in the kidneys.
 What exactly triggers the cysts to form is unknown.

 PKD is associated with the following conditions:

-As many as half of people with PKD have cysts on the liver.
-A family history of PKD increases your risk for the condition.
+As many as half of people with PKD have cysts in the liver.

 - Abdominal pain or tenderness

 - Blood in the urine